 - Be predictable with Tab order

-- Follow keyboard shortcuts standards
+- · Follow keyboard shortcuts standards

 - Provide good undo support

-- Limit scrolling
+- · Limit scrolling

 - Let users adjust, organize and share keyboard shortcuts

 To summarize - here are the key things that designers and developers can do to make speech users' lives easier.
+If your developer - here's your list.
+If you're not a developer, here's the list to pester developers about.